Illuminating the Dark Sector: Understanding Modified Gravity Signatures with Cross-Correlations of Gravitational Waves and Large-Scale Structure: Gravitational Waves source terms

 \section{Gravitational Waves source terms}

-We include here the comlete list of source terms entering GW-WL and GW-NC, and that we have implemented in \texttt{GW-MGCAMB}\footnote{\url{https://github.com/chiaradeleo1/GW-MGCAMB.git}}.
+We include here the complete list of source terms entering GW-WL and GW-NC, and that we have implemented in \texttt{MGCAMB}\footnote{\url{https://github.com/sfu-cosmo/MGCAMB.git}}.
 As stated in the main body, it is possible to write a general expression for the sources of the window function, as:

-In the case of GW-WL the different contributions are\citep{Garoffolo_2021}: \begin{itemize} \item Convergence: $\mathcal{S}_\kappa(\eta) = [\Phi(k,\eta) + \Psi(k,\eta)] \, \displaystyle\int_0^\eta d\eta' W(\eta') \frac{\ell (\ell + 1)}{2} \frac{d_C' - d_C}{d_C' d_C} \, ,$
+In the case of GW-WL the different contributions are~\citep{Garoffolo_2021}: \begin{itemize} \item Convergence: $\mathcal{S}_\kappa(\eta) = [\Phi(k,\eta) + \Psi(k,\eta)] \, \displaystyle\int_0^\eta d\eta' W(\eta') \frac{\ell (\ell + 1)}{2} \frac{d_C' - d_C}{d_C' d_C} \, ,$

 \item Volume: $\mathcal{S}_{\rm{vol}}(\eta) = -[\Phi(k,\eta) + \Psi(k,\eta)] \, W(\eta), $

 \item Time-Delay: $\mathcal{S}_{\rm{TD}}(\eta)=[\Phi(k,\eta)+\Psi(k,\eta)] \, \displaystyle\int^\eta_0 d\eta' \frac{W^i(\eta')}{d_C'} $,